 We present the Citigroup Pension Discount Curve (CPDC)

-The overall rate on the Citigroup Pension Liability Index (CPLI) climbed to 4.92% as of the end of November, from 4.81% the previous month.
-Spreads tightened, but Treasury yields rose still more at the long end.
-The net present value of the CPLI declined 1.50% for the month, and the YTD return moved to -10.57% as of the end of November.
-The CPLI duration shortened to 17.7 years as of the end of the month.
+The overall rate on the Citigroup Pension Liability Index (CPLI) fell 0.10% in February to end the month at 4.58%.
+Spreads tightened and Treasury yields fell in February.
+The net present value of the CPLI rose 2.09% for the month, and the YTD return climbed to 7.49%.
+The CPLI duration extended to 18.2 years as of the end of the month.

 Quantitative Pension Strategy: Bank Downgrades Sink CPLI